bispo-daniel/CRUD_JavaATM/README.md

     To create the login functionality was a real cool challenge to solve, because i had to think about the state and tests to make the functionality properly work.
-    Passing the welcome message was cool incrementation.
+    Passing the welcome message was a cool incrementation.

     At first, faced some issues not importing the J connector.